MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/plan-your-setup.md

 - **Do you want to move to Microsoft 365 gradually?** If you want to move to Microsoft 365 in stages, then skip running the Microsoft 365 setup wizard and consider adopting Microsoft 365 features in the following order:

-    1. [Add your employees to Microsoft 365](../add-users/add-users.md) so they can download and install the Microsoft 365 apps.
+    1. [Add your employees to Microsoft 365](../add-users/add-users.md) so they can download and install the apps.

-    2. [Download and install the Microsoft 365 apps](https://support.microsoft.com/office/4414eaaf-0478-48be-9c42-23adc4716658) to use Word, Excel, and PowerPoint on your computer and devices.
+    2. [Download and install the Microsoft 365 productivity apps](https://support.microsoft.com/office/4414eaaf-0478-48be-9c42-23adc4716658) to use Word, Excel, and PowerPoint on your computer and devices.

     3. [Set up Microsoft Teams](#plan-for-teams) to use for your meetings.